-rmcw.exe http://localhost/xbis12/samples/default.srf?trace=page
+rmcw.exe http://localhost/xbis12/samples/default.srf?trace=page directory on the server.

 This always creates a browser-based project (as opposed to a web service project), and a Debug ID will be always be generated when CodeWatch is started in this way.